 What is the Light Program?

 The Light Program is an Intensive Outpatient Program (IOP) that provides group treatment for individuals in crisis or struggling to function on a regular basis.
-The groups are held 3 to 4 days a week in sessions lasting 2 hours and 15 minutes to provide more support and direction than traditional outpatient care, including those who are suffering with major depressive disorder.
+The groups are held 4 days a week in sessions lasting 2 hours and 15 minutes to provide more support and direction than traditional outpatient care.
 The IOP is an effective step down transition for individuals coming out of a hospital or as a preventive measure to inpatient treatment.

-The core treatment program involves group therapy sessions held 3 to 4 days per week.
+The core treatment program involves group therapy sessions.
 Individual and family sessions are scheduled on an as needed basis.
-These sessions are routinely scheduled with the adolescent program and eating disorder program This is determined through the collaboration of the Primary Therapist and the patient/client.
+Generally, individual or family sessions are routinely scheduled with the adolescent program and eating disorder program.
+The type of session is determined through the collaboration of the Primary Therapist and the patient/client.
 The Light Program offers day, evening and weekend programs in several different office locations.

 Who is appropriate for the IOP?

-The Light Program is appropriate for adults and adolescents struggling to function in school, the community or at home on a regular basis.
-Most of the patient/clients appropriate for this program include those struggling with Major Depressive Disorder, Bipolar Disorder, Panic Attacks with or without Agoraphobia, and Anxiety Disorders (GAD, PTSD, Phobia, OCD).
-If you are unsure review the checklist below for yourself or a loved one:
+The Light Program is appropriate for adults and adolescents struggling on a regular basis to function in school, at work, in family relationships, or at home.
+Most of the patients/clients who will benefit from this program include individuals struggling with Major Depressive Disorder, Bipolar Disorder, Panic Attacks with or without Agoraphobia, and Anxiety Disorders (GAD, PTSD, Phobia, OCD).
+If you are unsure, please review the checklist below for yourself or a loved one:

 _____ Yes _____ No